 Complete blood count.
 This test measures the size, number, and maturity of blood cells.

 Intravenous pyelogram.
-A?series of X-rays of the kidneys, ureters, and bladder.
+A series of X-rays of the kidneys, ureters, and bladder.
 It uses an injection of a contrast dye.
 This helps find tumors, abnormalities, kidney stones, or any blockages.
-This test also checks blood flow to the kidneys.

 What is the treatment for analgesic nephropathy?